joshfriend/spotlight/README.md

 The `projectDir` for projects listed in `all-projects.txt` cannot be relocated because the list of all your projects is now a flat text file and not a dynamic script.

-Project directories with capital letters are not supported when using [type-safe project accessors][typesafe-project-accessors].
-Spotlight converts the accessor's camelCase naming to kebab-case and guesses the project directory combinations (starting with the default kebab-case option) by replacing the dashes with underscores and checking if any of the possible combinations of replacements exist.
-The various other permutations possible with different directory capitalization are not checked.

 You can still add `include`s to `settings.gradle(.kts)` in your build outside of this plugin.

 [focus]: https://github.com/dropbox/focus